aidenlab/juicer/CONTRIBUTING.md

 ## Code of Conduct

-This project and everyone participating in it is governed by the [Juicebox Code of Conduct](CODE_OF_CONDUCT.md).
+This project and everyone participating in it is governed by the [Juicer Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to [aidenlab@bcm.edu](mailto:aidenlab@bcm.edu).

 ## I don't want to read this whole thing I just have a question!!!